SC Preußen Münster: Fans

 Due to the club's promotion from Regionalliga West to 3.
 Liga, average attendance significantly increased.
 During its years in fourth tier of the German league system, the average crowd never exceeded 4,500 fans, with the exception of the 2010–11 season, during which the club was promoted, with an average attendance of 5,628.

 In the following years the average crowd grew from 7,025 people in 2011–12 season to 8,986 people in season 2012–13.
 In season 2013–14 there was a decrease to 7,958 people.
+The 2020s marked a new spike in the popularity of the club which showed in the average attendance.
+In the 2022–23 season, which ended in the promotion of the Eagles, the club had an average attendance of 8,752 in fourth tier which comes close to the highest number in third tier in 2012–13.
+In the 2023–24 season the number went up to 10,773.
+Due to the high ticket demand after being promoted to 2.
+Bundesliga the club capped the amount of season tickets for the 2023–24 season to 8.000.

 The fans of Münster have rivalries especially with supporters of Arminia Bielefeld and VfL Osnabrück.
-The close proximity between the three cities which are located within a 65-kilometer radius led the press to the name of the Bermuda Triangle of Münster, Osnabrück and Bielefeld in 3.
+The close proximity between the four cities which are located within a 65-kilometer radius led the press to the name of the Bermuda Triangle of Münster, Osnabrück and Bielefeld in 3.
 Liga.
 Another minor rival of Preußen Münster supporters is Rot Weiss Essen.

-Preußen Münster has currently 1980 members (in December 2014).
+Preußen Münster has currently 10,000 members (in May 2025).

-Part of the club is the Fanprojekt Preußen Münster e.
+Part of the club is the Fangemeinschaft Preußen Münster e.
 V. which serves as a voice for supporters to club management.
 It also arranges bus tours to matches and events to support charity organizations in the Münster-area.
 Furthermore, the Fanprojekt offers a radio during matches for people not present, Radio Mottekstrehle.